heimrichhannot/contao-advanced-user-permissions-bundle/README.md

 1. Update database

-### Update news permissions
+### Update permissions

-You'll find the new permissions within user or user group permission settings within the news section.
+Permissions can be found within the user group configurations.